-CMS workflows - Contentful
+CMS Workflows - Contentful

 CMSs (CMS) often serve as central hubs for managing content that may need localization or other types of processing.
 If you’re using Blackbird, there’s a good chance you’ll want to integrate it with a CMS.
 This guide will help you understand how to build workflows that center around CMS usage.